vic/expat/README.md

   defpat subject(iq() = email() = location())

   # the function head is more terse now, while still having access to the inner
-  # iq on each subject, and ensuring both of them have the same email, location fields
+  # iq on each subject, and ensuring both of them have the email and location structure.
   def brain_match(subject_a = subject(iq: iq_a),
                   subject_b = subject(iq: iq_b))
   when abs(iq_a - ia_b) < 10 do